 Sourdough has become a slight obsession of mine.
-I’ve noticed that it’s common for people who get into sourdough to get completely engulfed in working their starters (Tamagotchi anyone?) and baking delicious breads.
-Breads that are not only a lot healthier than your average store-bought bread, but also a hundred times tastier.
-Normally these breads are your common “bread and butter” types of breads, but I’ve started branching out into the world of add-ins and changing the flavor overall.
-This is my recipe for a chocolate sourdough bread.
+I’ve noticed that it’s common for people who get into sourdough to get wholly engulfed in working their starters (Tamagotchi, anyone?) and baking delicious bread.
+Sourdough bread is much healthier than your average store-bought bread and a hundred times tastier.
+Typically these bread are your typical “bread and butter” types of bread, but I’ve started branching out into the world of add-ins and changing the flavor overall.
+This is my recipe for chocolate sourdough bread.

 Sourdough bread is usually something you’d think of as tangy, not sweet, but this bread takes the whole taste experience in the other direction.
-You definitely get a cakey vibe, but it’s really not sweet at all.
-The crumb is dark and chocolaty, with specks of chocolate pieces, sweet Cointreau soaked raisins and crunchy and very nutty hazelnuts.
+The crumb is dark and chocolaty, with specks of chocolate pieces, sweet Cointreau-soaked raisins, and crunchy and very nutty hazelnuts.
+You get a cakey vibe, but it’s not sweet at all.

-You can eat it all by itself, or with some beautiful butter on top.
-Personally I feel like a piece of strong cheese really suits the flavors.
+You can eat it all by itself or with some beautiful butter on top.
+I feel like a slice of strong cheese suits the flavors.

-If you don’t want to use alcohol I totally understand that.
-The Cointreau is orange flavoured, so you can just substitute with orange juice.
+If you don’t want to use alcohol, I understand that.
+The Cointreau is orange-flavored so you can substitute it with orange juice.
 Easy peasy.

 The formula in this chocolate sourdough bread recipe

-As always, if you want to play around with the recipe or change the hydration, it can be done in my bread calculator.
+If you want to play around with the recipe or change the hydration, you can do that in my bread calculator.

 The conclusion of this chocolate sourdough bread recipe

-This is a very different beast of a sourdough bread but it absolutely delicious and doesn’t seem like anything else I’ve tried before.
+This bread is a different beast but delicious and doesn’t seem like anything else I’ve tried before.

-Like a regular sourdough bread, the crust is super crunchy and the crumb is soft and somewhat stretchy.
+Like regular sourdough bread, the crust is super crunchy, and the crumb is soft and somewhat stretchy.

-The combination of the different tastes is a perfect combination: dark, earthy and fruity notes from the chocolate, soft plump orangy raisins and the nuttiest hazelnuts with a wonderful crunch, that gives the bread a wonderful texture breakup.
+The different tastes are perfect: dark, earthy, and fruity notes from the chocolate, soft, plump orangy raisins, and the nuttiest hazelnuts with a beautiful crunch that gives the bread an excellent texture breakup.

-It’s no more complicated to make than any other sourdough bread and it would be awesome as a snack or for a dinner party, maybe as a course before the dessert.
-People will be absolutely amazed with it.
+It’s no more complicated to make than any other sourdough bread, and it would be excellent as a snack or for a dinner party, maybe as a course before the dessert.
+People will be amazed by it.

 Please share on social media